top of page

 Guidlines

 How you store and use paint can be more important than you think, not only will your paint be fresher for an extended amount of time, but it also eliminates the need for repurchase of paints for smaller areas (touch-ups).
 Secondly, it prevents the paint from drying out, becoming clumpy or developing skin on the surface, rendering it unstable.
 It can also be an important factor when it comes to disposing of the product as hazardous chemicals can cause excess contamination if not stored correctly.
+When paint has gone off this usually means contamination has occurred.
+This is due to external factors changing the chemical structure of the paint and encouraging mould growth to form.

 • Product must be stored in a cool and dark environment, no heat (sunlight) should directly penetrate the product as this could cause disturbance to the formulation, alternatively storing the product in a freezing climate could affect the product viscosity.